There is much confusion about "humility" and being "humble".

 it is ok to be a little bit of a "Prima Donna".

 The other line of teaching says:

-– never look down on others thinking they are less than you or inferior than you.
+never look down on others thinking they are less than you or inferior to you.

 If you know the meaning of the words and phrases used above, both lines of teaching are saying the same thing.

 Let's go through this:

 Super confident.
 Nowhere in the teachings on "being humble" does it say "do not be confident".
 As a "humble person," you can and should have supreme confidence in yourself.
 Having high self-esteem, and a positive self-image is congruent with being "humble".

 Believe in yourself.
 Being humble does not mean "do not believe in yourself" or feel inferior to others.

 Put no one above you.
 If you put someone "above you", that is not humility, it is denying your own worth.
 Being humble means you should not put yourself above others.
 "Lower" yourself so that you are at the same level as others, or a different way to look at it is to raise others to "your level".
 In reality, everyone is the same extension of God's love and light.
 Just as God is love and light, so are you, and everyone else equally.
 The only difference in people is the way the extension of God is expressed.
 Being humble means seeing the same Divinity that is in you, in everyone else as well.
 You do not see yourself as "superior" to others, and no one is superior to you.
 You see everyone as "God" sees everyone, equally perfect in their imperfection, and Divine.